kyco/jquery.kyco.googleplusfeed/README.md

 kyco Google+ Feed
 =================

+##### Version: 1.0.4

 The previously best Google+ feed widget out there!

-###NOTE: This plugin is no longer supported.
-A more awesome [jquery.kyco.googleplusfeed2](https://github.com/kyco/jquery.kyco.googleplusfeed2) has taken its place!
+### NOTE: This plugin is no longer supported.
+For a supported version please use [jquery.kyco.googleplusfeed2](https://github.com/kyco/jquery.kyco.googleplusfeed2).

-#####Last version: 1.0.4

 This is a simple Google+ feed widget which makes use of [plusfeed.frosas.net](http://plusfeed.frosas.net/).